unexpectedjs/unexpected-documentation-site-generator/README.md

 unexpected.use(require('my-plugin'));
 ```

-I know this is anoying but we need to control which version of unexpected is
+I know this is annoying but we need to control which version of unexpected is
 used, and a peer dependency wont cut it.

 Then you update your npm scripts to require the bootstrap file: